jhanna90/KpopCapStoneProject2-Backend/README.md

 Project Title: Kpop Explorer
 URL: https://kpopcapstoneproject2-backend.onrender.com

 # Description
 The Kpop Fan Site is a web application dedicated to fans of Kpop music.
 It allows users to explore various Kpop artists and group profiles with detailed information about them.
 Users can also create an account that will provide them with a profile that shows the user's favorite groups, members, and songs.
 Users can update this profile to their current favorites as long as they are logged in.
 The site also has a videos section allowing users to search for a video they want to see.
 If the video is not in the database the user can add it by filling out the form and providing a YouTube link to the music video.
 Users can also do this with the idol section of the website.
 The site aims to create an engaging and interactive experience for Kpop enthusiasts.

-Features
+# Features
-Artist Profiles: Users can view detailed profiles of various Kpop artists.
+Individual Idol Profiles: Users can view detailed profiles of various Kpop artists.
+Group Profiles Profiles: Users can view detailed profiles of various Kpop groups.
-User Authentication: Secure login and registration for users to personalize their experience and access exclusive content.
+User Authentication: Secure login and registration for users to personalize their experience and profile, authentication also allows a user to delete their profile if they want.
 Search Functionality: A powerful search feature that allows users to quickly find their favorite idols, groups or music videos.
 Responsive Design: The site is fully responsive, ensuring a seamless experience on both desktop and mobile devices.
 Reason for Feature Selection
 These features were chosen to provide a comprehensive and engaging experience for users.
 By offering detailed idols and group profiles, user authentication, and the ability to search videos the site ensures that fans have access to a wealth of information and can personalize their interaction with the site.

-User Flow
+# User Flow
 Landing Page: Users arrive at the landing page, which features the latest news and highlighted artists.
 Explore Artists: Users can navigate to the artists' section to browse and search for their favorite Kpop artists.
 View Artist Profile: Upon selecting an artist, users are taken to a detailed profile page with biography, discography, and social media links.